Certificate IV in Electrotechnology - Systems Electrician

 National Course Code: UEE40611

-Become an Electrician Special Class with the nationally accredited Certificate IV in Electrotechnology - Systems Electrician.
-Work on complex electrical circuitry, solve intricate problems, and plan ambitious electrical installations of integrated systems.
+The nationally recognised Certificate IV in Electrotechnology - Systems Electrician will give you the skills to become an Electrician Special Class.
+Work on complex electrical circuitry, solve intricate problems and plan ambitious electrical installations of integrated systems.

 LEARN NEW SKILLS